6.5 Usability Testing

 Description

 The method works at any fidelity.
 A paper sketch tested with three people can expose a confusing label as effectively as a fully built product tested with twenty.
-Steve Krug’s Don’t Make Me Think, Revisited makes the case for treating usability testing as an everyday DIY activity rather than a heavy lab exercise: small, frequent tests done by the team that built the product close the loop faster than commissioning quarterly studies.
-Usability testing is qualitative — it tells you what breaks and why — and complements quantitative methods (analytics, A/B tests, surveys) that tell you how often.
+Small, frequent tests run by the team that built the product close the loop faster than commissioning occasional large studies, and you do not need a big sample: five carefully chosen testers, run in iterative rounds, will surface most of the dominant problems in a flow.
+Usability testing tells you what breaks and why; pair it with methods that tell you how often, such as analytics or A/B Testing.

-AI now sits inside the workflow rather than alongside it.
-Platforms like Maze, Lookback, Lyssna, and UserTesting auto-generate session transcripts, flag moments of hesitation or frustration from screen and audio signals, cluster patterns across sessions, and produce draft summaries.
-This compresses analysis time from hours to minutes and makes it practical to run more tests with more users.
-AI does not replace observation — it accelerates synthesis.
-A flagged frustration moment still needs a human to decide whether the design is wrong or the task scenario was unfair, and the empathy gain that comes from watching a user struggle live is something a transcript summary cannot reproduce.
+Where remote platforms are available, AI is an optional accelerant for the slow parts: it can generate session transcripts, flag moments of hesitation or frustration from screen and audio signals, cluster patterns across sessions, and draft summaries, keeping analysis to minutes and making it practical to run more tests with more users.
+It accelerates synthesis but does not replace observation — a flagged frustration moment still needs a human to decide whether the design is wrong or the task itself was unfair, and watching a user struggle live builds an understanding that a transcript summary cannot reproduce.

 How to